An article about social networks-Part I

 “ When I made Facebook two years ago my goal was to help people understand what was going on in their world a little better ” — Mark Zuckerberg, 2008

-In a way, social network websites are not social anymore, they defined themselves couple of years ago by UGC (users-generated content).
+In a way, social network websites are not social anymore, they defined themselves a couple of years ago by UGC (user-generated content).
 When you’re inside a comfort network zone, you just want to keep being accepted by the people that already accepted you, being liked is how we express our notoriety inside our communities.
-And that’s the opposite way of thinking of travellers, exploring = opening your network.
+And that’s the opposite way of thinking of travelers, exploring = opening your network.

 Reviews vs Persons

-Nowadays, the content has more value than individuals, we just need some data and couple of beautiful pictures to state that we are on a social network.
-But is the content really more valuable than the person posting it ?
+Nowadays, the content has more value than individuals, we just need some data and a couple of beautiful pictures to state that we are on a social network.
+But is the content really more valuable than the person posting it?

 You can find plenty of websites that will help you to find places to discover, restaurants to eat, bar to drink, parks to visits.
 But they will never help you to find a person to experiences those.

-We are in a society that wants experts to advise us on everything, but the new generations that grew up with those tools are willing to connect to them instead of reading what they are saying, talking instead of texting.
+We are in a society that wants experts to advise us on everything, but the new generations that grew up with those tools are willing to connect with the people behind.

 An Airbnb approach.